MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 <!-- ====================================================================== -->
-## Open the demo and tool, get detached elements, and analyze a detached element
+## Get detached elements and analyze a detached element's JavaScript

 To analyze a detached element by using the **Detached Elements** demo webpage: